SECMOL welcomes volunteers, their work, and the inter-cultural exchange and understanding they bring.

 At SECMOL you will need sandals or slippers that you can slip off easily.
 During cold months please bring sandals (chappals) that you can wear with socks.

 Bring a torch, flashlight or headlamp.
 You may want to carry your own toilet paper.
+You can get both in Leh or at our students’ shop.

 We try to separate our garbage and deal with it ecologically, so please avoid disposable items such as hand-wipes.

-You can get much of what you need in Leh: shampoo, moisturiser, sunscreen, sanitary napkins, batteries, warm socks and sweaters, etc. Women, if you can, please bring cotton tampons without applicators: these are not available in Leh.
+You can get much of what you need in Leh: shampoo, moisturiser, sunscreen, sanitary napkins, batteries, warm socks and sweaters, etc.

 If you want to bring a gift, ice skates and hockey gear are hugely appreciated and we can’t get them locally.
 For our library, illustrated children’s non-fiction is usually the most popular type.
 Puzzles, educational games, and teaching materials are great.
 Don’t bring pens and notebooks all the way from your country as they are available in Leh, but if you are planning to do art with our students, you might not find good art supplies locally.